Streamerbot/docs/streamerbot/3.api/2.triggers/twitch/shared-chat/resub.md

 ---
 title: Shared Resub
-description: Triggered when a user resubscribes in the shared chat
+description: Triggered When a User Resubscribes in the Shared Chat
 twitchService: EventSub
 version: 0.2.5
 variables: